My experience with caring for budgies comes from both keeping one as a pet, as well as advising pet store clients on proper set-up and care.

 Finding the Right Bird

-Purchasing a bird from a breeder.
-This can be an excellent choice, as these birds are often hand-raised and very used to human interaction.
+Purchasing a bird from a breeder can be an excellent choice, as these birds are often hand-raised and very used to human interaction.
 The drawback here, on the other hand, is that these birds are usually more expensive than those you would find at a pet store.
 You can find breeders in your area online, in the phone directory, or at a bird show.
 Make sure you buy from someone who is a reputable breeder, though, to avoid getting a bird that is ill or has physical problems.

 Buying your bird from a good pet store is your second option.
 Pet store budgies, while cheaper than those bought directly from a breeder, are not always particularly friendly at first.
 This is due to the fact that many of them are raised without much human handling.
 When they are brought to the pet store, they are put in an aviary with a dozen other budgies and still are not handled.
-As flock birds they are content with other budgies and do not know what to make of people.
+As flock birds, they are content with other budgies and do not know what to make of people.
 In the end, this leaves you with a bird that is normally not ready to just hop on your finger.
 So when going to a pet store to purchase a budgie, know that you may have to work with it a while to get it to trust you and be finger-trained.

 - The area where the birds are kept should be clean and dry.

 - The birds themselves should be free of any sign of illness (vents clean, eyes clear, ceres not crusty, no sign of mites, no labored breathing, no bird sitting very still in the corner by itself with its feathers ruffled up).
 Even if the bird you like is healthy, do not buy it if there are others in the pen or cage that appear to be ill.

 - The bird you like should not have physical issues, such as an overgrown or crooked beak.